dvitelli/SQL_Database_API/README.md

 Then I built out an API that allows me to GET, POST, PUT, and DELETE.The get function allows me to GET all or GET a user by ID.
 The POST function adds a user.
 The PUT function updated a user by first getting its ID.Lastly, the delete function takes in an ID and removes it.

+I am able to test my API with Swagger in browser.